Zoran Savić

-Zoran Savić (Зоран Савић; born November 18, 1966) is a Serbian professional basketball executive and former professional player who is currently the sports director for Partizan Belgrade of the Serbian KLS, the Adriatic League and the EuroLeague.
+Zoran Savić (Зоран Савић; born November 18, 1966) is a Serbian professional basketball executive and former professional player who last worked as the sports director for Partizan Belgrade of the Serbian KLS, the Adriatic League and the EuroLeague.
 The tall center played in various European countries throughout his career.

 Professional career

 Savić made first career steps as a basketball player with Čelik in the First League of Yugoslavia.
 In 1990 and 1991, he played with Jugoplastika in Split, winning the Triple crown (both the Yugoslav league title, the Yugoslav Cup and the FIBA European Champions Cup (now known as the EuroLeague), in each of those two years.
 In 1991, he left Yugoslavia and Pop 84, and signed with FC Barcelona, where he spent a couple of seasons with them playing in Spain's Liga ACB.
 In 1993, he reached with FC Barcelona, the semifinals of the FIBA Korać Cup, where they were eliminated by Virtus Roma and Dino Rađa.

 Savić then became a member of PAOK Bravo in Greece.
 With PAOK, he won the FIBA Korać Cup in 1994, against Stefanel Trieste, and the Greek Cup against Chipita Panionios, in 1995.
 He then spent a year with the Spanish club Real Madrid, before settling in Italy, with Kinder Bologna, in 1996.

 With Kinder Bologna, he won the Italian Cup in 1997, and the Italian LBA League championship, as well as the EuroLeague, in 1998.
 He was awarded with the EuroLeague Final Four MVP award of the 1998 EuroLeague Final Four.
 In the summer of 1998, he moved to the Turkish club Efes Pilsen, of Istanbul, and with them he won the Turkish Supercup.

 Savić then returned to FC Barcelona in 2000, and then moved to the Italian club Skipper Bologna in 2001.
 In 2002, he ended his professional basketball playing career.